armancurr/francisco/README.md

-# Francisco

-A font package for using Apple's SF Pro Display and SF Mono fonts in Next.js projects.
+Francisco is a plug-and-play font package that lets you easily use Apple’s SF Pro Display and SF Mono system fonts in Next + Tailwind projects.
+It simplifies font setup by exposing ready-to-use classes, CSS variables, and optimized font loading—no manual configuration, font files, or custom loaders required.

 ## Installation